TheBuggs/Envizimo/README.md

   - add link for your dns record for from Envizimo

 - after that wait to download and generete your custom installer...

+You can find your installer into folder eventis with name 'pack.exe'.
+Install pack.exe like admin in machines.
+Right click over file adn choose "Run as admin".

 ### Optional